abiy-tasissa/K-Deep-Simplex-KDS-algorithm/README.md

 You can download all the necessary additional data from [here](https://www.dropbox.com/scl/fo/im6dmydz5fqgykoe1u6es/h?rlkey=4jlpzn965rt7yjefznrjqvci1&dl=0).
 To set up the SPAMS package, needed to run demo_esc, refer to the instructions
 [here] (https://thoth.inrialpes.fr/people/mairal/spams/).

-`ReadOFF.m, ViewMesh.m, ViewPC.m`: These scripts are used to read different types of the data file and generate points, mesh.
-They are also used in viewing the outputs of the main algorithms.

 Citation
 ------------